tessercat/daoistic-book/book.md

 the forsaken,
 the undeserving,
 but kings and princes
-took them as namesakes.
+took them as namesakes
+because some things harm us but help, and some help us but harm.

+Others teach it,
-Since some things harmed them but helped, and some helped them but harmed, people taught them, and we teach it too, that tyrants don't live out their days.
+and we teach it too,
+that tyrants don't live out their days.